vuejs/v2.vuejs.org/src/v2/guide/list.md

 ### `v-for` with `v-if`

-When they exists on the same node, `v-for` has a higher priority than `v-if`.
+When they exist on the same node, `v-for` has a higher priority than `v-if`.
 That means the `v-if` will be run on each iteration of the loop separately.
 This is very useful when you want to render nodes for only _some_ items, like below:

 ``` html
 <li v-for="todo in todos" v-if="!todo.isComplete">